CARD-ISU/A-Dynamic-Model-of-U.S.-Beef-Cattle/README.md

 4. Regional Data: The data employed for the regional model is included in this directory.

-5. Foot and Mouth Disease Simulations: This directory encompasses the code used for conducting simulations for the third chapter of the dissertation.
+5. Foot and Mouth Disease Simulations: This directory encompasses the code used for conducting simulations for the third chapter of the dissertation titled "An Assessment of the Economic Impacts of a Foot-and-Mouth Disease Outbreak on the U.S. Beef Cattle Industry".

 Repository Information: